Alternative medicine: Complementary or integrative medicine

 Some mainstream academic medical centers have integrative or functional medicine departments, including the Cleveland Clinic, the Mayo Clinic, Stanford University, UCLA, UC San Francisco and Northwestern University.
 In contrast, other medical practitioners are unconvinced by these practices.
 For example, surgical oncologist, David Gorski has described integrative medicine as an attempt to bring pseudoscience into academic science-based medicine with skeptics such as Gorski and David Colquhoun referring to this with the pejorative term "quackademia".
-Robert Todd Carroll described Integrative medicine as "a synonym for 'alternative' medicine that, at its worst, integrates sense with nonsense.
-At its best, integrative medicine supports both consensus treatments of science-based medicine and treatments that the science, while promising perhaps, does not justify" Rose Shapiro has criticized the field of alternative medicine for rebranding the same practices as integrative medicine.
+Robert Todd Carroll described integrative medicine as "a synonym for 'alternative' medicine that, at its worst, integrates sense with nonsense.
+At its best, integrative medicine supports both consensus treatments of science-based medicine and treatments that the science, while promising perhaps, does not justify."
+Rose Shapiro has criticized the field of alternative medicine for rebranding the same practices as integrative medicine.

-CAM is an abbreviation of the phrase complementary and alternative medicine.
+CAM is an acronym for complementary and alternative medicine.
 The 2019 World Health Organization (WHO) Global Report on Traditional and Complementary Medicine states that the terms complementary and alternative medicine "refer to a broad set of health care practices that are not part of that country's own traditional or conventional medicine and are not fully integrated into the dominant health care system.
 They are used interchangeably with traditional medicine in some countries."

-In the 1990s, integrative medicine started to be marketed by a new term, "functional medicine".

-The Integrative Medicine Exam by the American Board of Physician Specialties includes the following subjects: Manual Therapies, Biofield Therapies, Acupuncture, Movement Therapies, Expressive Arts, Traditional Chinese Medicine, Ayurveda, Indigenous Medical Systems, Homeopathic Medicine, Naturopathic Medicine, Osteopathic Medicine, Chiropractic, and Functional Medicine.
+The Integrative Medicine Exam by the American Board of Physician Specialties includes the following subjects: manual therapies, biofield therapies, acupuncture, movement therapies, expressive arts, traditional Chinese medicine, ayurveda, Indigenous medical systems, homeopathic medicine, naturopathic medicine, osteopathic medicine, chiropractic, and functional medicine.